Heem-dev/100-days-of-code/log.md

 Fully functional weather app.
 API calls are working properly and the data is displayed correctly.
 Dynamic background based on the city requested.

+# Day 21, 21/1/2024.

+Added low and high temperatures below the current temperature.
+Added titles to images so they can be read on hover.